TsebMagi/SealsOfFate/README.md

 * Project-Wide issues are on [Waffle.io](http://waffle.io/legitbiz/SealsOfFate) and on the [github issues page](https://github.com/legitbiz/SealsOfFate/issues).

 * AI specific issues and project status can be found on the [github kanban board](https://github.com/Zonr0/SealsOfFate/projects/1) on the AI fork.
 If there is a conflict between the two project boards, the project-wide ones take precedence.

-### Overview
-Currently, focus is on implementing MVP features in order to create a playable prototype with all basic features by the end of August.
-Right now, a single level is procedurally generated with enemies and food pickups.
-We have basic combat in with the frameworks for designing and implementing new attacks.

 ## License